Divorce Process Explained

 Deciding that you’re ready for divorce is one thing, but actually being able to go through the process and come out the other side?
 That’s no picnic.
 Divorce is huge.
 It’s as life-altering as marriage was in the first place and figuring out what to do once you decide to divorce is hard.
 It would have a considerable effect on almost every area in your life, from your career to your children – if you had any.
 The reason that divorce is such a big deal is that everything is connected.

 For example, if you’ve decided divorce is what you want, you have to work out how your job will fit in with being a single parent.
-If you know you are going to have to move out of your home (because they won’t leave), then you have to decide when to sell the house, how to save up the rent on a new place and when to move out.
+If you know you are going to have to move out of your home (because they won’t leave), then you have to decide when to sell the house, how to save up the rent on a new place, and when to move out.
 This is the biggest challenge to overcome during a divorce because there’s just so much to do and no real guide about where to begin.

-The unfortunate thing is that most people misunderstand about the differences between separation and divorce, causing themselves extra stress where they really don’t need to.
+The unfortunate thing is that most people misunderstand the differences between separation and divorce, causing themselves extra stress where they really don’t need to.
 Reflection on whether divorce is genuinely what you want while wondering how to divorce is hard.
 Even when you are the instigator of the process, it’s an intimidating one to handle.

 We’re going to look at how you can handle divorce, as well as what to do first and the subsequent steps to take – particularly if you’re not sure how to manage your divorce in the first place.

 Getting your own emotions under control when you’ve come to your decision is tough.
-It’s likely you’ve already tried to have several conversations to fix the cracks in your marriage before you came to this decision, which means that you can feel like you’ve done your best but now is the time to get things finalised.
+It’s likely you’ve already tried to have several conversations to fix the cracks in your marriage before you came to this decision, which means that you can feel like you’ve done your best but now is the time to get things finalized.

-The sooner that you start to get into a stable place, the better of you will be in the long run.
+The sooner that you start to get into a stable place, the better you will be in the long run.
 You don’t need to harden your heart to the point that you are emotionless; you do need to prepare yourself for some emotional backlash, though, and you have to be able to think straight.
 There are hundreds of small decisions to go through in your divorce process, from what to tell the children to when to take off your wedding ring.
 You can’t decide any of this if you are being ruled by your emotions, though.

 The more you know about how divorce works, the better mindset you will have as you wade through the process.
 Knowledge is power in your divorce and here are some of the critical things to understand:

 - It’s not just one process.
 You don’t just decide to divorce, and that’s that.
-There will be lawyers meetings about how to divide assets and cash.
+There will be lawyer’s meetings about how to divide assets and cash.
 There will be the fact you have actually to end the marriage to begin the process.
 Then there is the exhausting and worrying task of arranging childcare.
-It’s three processes rolled into one, heartbreaking situation.
+Its three processes rolled into one, heartbreaking situation.

 - Life is not TV.
-Fighting a legal battle isn’t as easy as the TV shows make it out to be, nor as it as feasible.
+Fighting a legal battle isn’t as easy as the TV shows make it out to be, nor as it was as feasible.
 You may not have the cash to hire a divorce lawyer, and battling out in court is very much a last resort anyway.

 - Family mediation is vital.
-It’s the time that you can use to agree – calmly – on how to handle your divorce, your joint assets and your children.
+It’s the time that you can use to agree – calmly – on how to handle your divorce, your joint assets, and your children.